cividi/spatial-data-package-platform/README.md

 cd django
 python3 manage.py migrate
 python3 manage.py createsuperuser
+make import-gemeinden-json
 # exit django container
 exit
 # enter vue container
 maker enter_vue
 ln -s /node_modules ./
 ```

+For development we use a named docker volume for the `var` folder inside the container, this named
+volume will be created automatically.
+This makes setup under windows easier.
+For production under linux a bind mount is used, for easier backups and no accidental data deletion.

+Database files and static generated files are stored in `var` folder.

 ### start docker containers